SingularDTV Price Down 20.2% Over Last Week (SNGLS)

-SingularDTV (CURRENCY:SNGLS) traded 4.5% higher against the U.S. dollar during the 1 day period ending at 21:00 PM ET on December 18th.
-In the last seven days, SingularDTV has traded 20.2% lower against the U.S. dollar.
-One SingularDTV coin can now be purchased for approximately $0.0003 or 0.00000000 BTC on major cryptocurrency exchanges.
-SingularDTV has a market cap of $177,612.76 and approximately $127.00 worth of SingularDTV was traded on exchanges in the last 24 hours.
+SingularDTV (CURRENCY:SNGLS) traded 4.5% higher against the dollar during the 24 hour period ending at 23:00 PM ET on December 24th.
+SingularDTV has a total market cap of $177,612.76 and $127.00 worth of SingularDTV was traded on exchanges in the last day.
+During the last week, SingularDTV has traded 20.2% lower against the dollar.
+One SingularDTV coin can currently be bought for approximately $0.0003 or 0.00000000 BTC on major exchanges.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.